spilabkorea/chatbot/README.md

-# PDF Chat using RAG
+# CSV Chat using RAG

 ### Finding proper answer from CSV content.